 We moved to NC, where we had our son Despin Tristen Keith Allen, who is now a hilarious 4 year old who keeps us on our toes.
 He is gentle, kind, and the light of my life.
 He's just as free spirited as his mama.

 Our move to NC also marked the start of my slow dive into birth photography, natural living, and embracing my hippy dippy ways.
 I love this state, and I see us spending the rest of out lives in these

 gorgeous green summers.

-In 2019 we experienced the loss of our second child, Elsie LynnGayle Allen.
+In 2019 we experienced the birth and loss of our second child, Elsie LynnGayle Allen.

 Our little family is strong, full of love, and my husband has been my biggest support and rock during this whole journey.

 The birth of my son, Despin is what brought me into birth work.
 As I was prepping mentally for his birth, I first came across professional birth images, and I was amazed.
 I never imagined that spark would light such a grand fire in my life.
 His birth was everything I want to change about birth care.
 I was unsupported, uneducated, and mistreated in a way that endangered his life.
 My transition into motherhood was something that ripped me wide open.
 It was the opposite of graceful, but, it did me a great service.
 The ripping of my heart, the depth of those moments, opened me in a way that I can't completely explain.
 I was unable to bury this kind of emotion inside, it shone right through me.
 As I recovered from ptsd, ppd, and ppa, I grew into a new person.
 Someone who was open and honest and expressive.
 His birth made me start searching for the birth experiences of others, I started listening, and once the sound was turned on I knew I would never turn away.
 I found out that what I had gone through was not the normal.
 I discovered the world of birth rights, and learned so much.
 I dove into birth education, and eventually I was asked to photograph a birth.

 Watching other women birth in beautiful supported ways brought me so much healing.